 Survey Monkey and Mechanical Turk

 I love Qualtrics!
 It is by far the best survey software I have ever used.
 When your institution is willing to pay the cost, it is the best option.
 However, when you work at a smaller institution or have a reasonable budget, Qualtrics might be off the table.
 Survey Monkey can do almost anything Qualtrics can do.
-If you pay for the base subscription it is about 1/3 of the cost per year than Qualtrics with unlimited surveys and survey responses.
-It allows for randomization of the treatment, skip logic, question, logic, etc. I switched from Qualtrics to Survey Monkey mainly because of the cost and I have been reasonably happy.
-However, when I went to collect responses form MTurk I quickly realized that Survey Monkey does not allow the user to generate random strings and show it to the user.
+If you pay for the base subscription, it is about 1/3 of the cost per year than Qualtrics with unlimited surveys and survey responses.
+It allows for randomization of the treatment, skip logic, question, logic, etc. I switched from Qualtrics to Survey Monkey mainly because of the cost, and I have been reasonably happy.
+However, when I went to collect responses from MTurk, I quickly realized that Survey Monkey does not allow the user to generate random strings and show them to the user.
 It also does not allow scripts or custom HTML or Java code.
-The most expensive subscription allows for custom variable collection, but for the cost you might as well get Qualtrics and the custom variable option is unnecessarily complex and does not really get the job done.
+The most expensive subscription allows for custom variable collection, but for the cost, you might as well get Qualtrics, and the custom variable option is unnecessarily complex and does not really get the job done.
 I scoured the web looking for solutions and finding none.
-I contacted Survey Monkey and they were also without solution.
-So after some thought I have come up with an answer – it is not perfect but it works!
+I contacted Survey Monkey, and they were also without a solution.
+So after some thought, I have come up with an answer – it is not perfect, but it works!

 It is not perfect, but it works.
 There are a few precautions.
-First, make sure to only allow one survey per IP address to make sure that workers cannot stack responses.
+First, make sure only to allow one survey per IP address to ensure that workers cannot stack responses.
 Second, always verify the code submitted with the results in the Survey Monkey dataset.
-The reason for this is that even with the random assignment the same code can be shown more than once (this is because each text string has a 5% chance of being displayed and thus strings have the possibility of being shown multiple times).
-However, this will not matter if the code matches with the variable in the dataset with the proper time stamp.
+This is because even with the random assignment, the same code can be shown more than once (this is because each text string has a 5% chance of being displayed, and thus strings have the possibility of being shown multiple times).
+However, this will not matter if the code matches with the variable in the dataset with the proper timestamp.
 If a user were to copy a previous code and use it again, you would be able to verify that that code was actually generated in Survey Monkey by looking at the code that was actually displayed to the user at the time of survey completion.
 Also, do not use the same set of 20 codes for every batch.
-It is time consuming, but for every batch I replace the random assignment “text” variables with a different set of random strings.
+It is time-consuming, but I replace the random assignment “text” variables with a different set of random strings for every batch.
 You can also be sure that different workers are taking the survey by checking their Worker ID in MTurk.

 Of course, this is not as good as having an actual random number generator built into the survey itself – as Qualtrics has successfully done.
 Hopefully, Survey Monkey will add something similar in the future.
 But it does get around the problem with a simple fix that allows for verification and gets your workers paid.